brikis98/yevgeniy-brikman-homepage/_posts/2024-10-10-the-mote-in-gods-eye.md

 ## The good

 - Interesting new universe.
-So many of the ideas in newer sci fi books I read seem to be built on the basic structure in this book: a human empire spread across many colony worlds, a space navy/marine combination as the military, the ability to "jump" between star systems, civil wars, and so on.
+So many of the ideas in newer sci-fi books I read seem to be built on the basic structure in this book: a human empire spread across many colony worlds, a space navy/marine combination as the military, the ability to "jump" between star systems, civil wars, and so on.
 That said, perhaps this book copied these ideas from yet some earlier book?

 - The alien civilization in this book is at least somewhat unique.
 They are still somewhat humanoid, which is a bit unimaginative, but the way their society is structured is original.
 It's an interesting society that is not only organized into classes/castes, but genetically different based on those roles (e.g., engineer, mediator, watchmaker, warrior).
 The engineers are especially fun, as they build constantly, and customize everything they do for every use case.
-And the big twist—that the aliens must be pregnant or they die—is a good one.
+And the big twist is a good one.

 - In the middle of the book, various battles break out, and I found those to be well-written and exciting.